RhysEJF/radical-alignment/concepts/cognitive-forking.md

 But in the dialogical network, worldviews can operate like open-source projects.

 Every belief has a visible lineage.
 You can see where it came from, what challenges it survived, what contexts tested it, how it evolved through dialogue.
-You can see the "source code"—the assumptions it rests on, the logic connecting them, the evidence supporting or contradicting it.
+You can see the "source code", the assumptions it rests on, the logic connecting them, the evidence supporting or contradicting it.

 And crucially: you can fork it.

 You can say, "I agree with beliefs 1-7 and 9-12, but belief 8 looks like a crony that was inserted for political reasons.
 Here's my fork without it."

 Your fork exists publicly.
 Others can inspect it.
 Some might agree with your assessment and adopt your version.
 Others might defend belief 8 and explain why you're wrong.
 The dialogue continues.
-The best arguments win—not through authority, but through coherence.
+The best arguments win, not through authority, but through coherence.

 No bundling.
 No ideological capture.
 Just continuous evolution through honest dialogue.